+High moisture vegetables that are not too hard, like zucchini, sweet peppers, spinach, and mung bean sprouts, can be quickly stir-fried at high heat without the addition of extra liquid.
 Denser, low-moisture vegetables like broccoli and carrots require more cooking time.
 Many recipes call for the vegetables to be stir-fried briefly and then boiled in a liquid such as chicken broth.
 Another option is to briefly blanch the vegetables prior to stir-frying.

 Many vegetables fall somewhere between these two extremes.
-Snow peas (also called sugar peas and snap peas) have medium moisture levels and thickness—they can be stir-fried dry or finished in a sauce.
+Snow peas (also called sugar peas and snap peas) have medium moisture levels and thickness; they can be stir-fried dry or finished in a sauce.
 Asparagus, on the other hand, is a high moisture vegetable but relatively hard and thick, so a liquid is usually added.

 Because you are cooking on such high heat, there is a risk of burning your stir-fry.
 There are two ways to prevent this from happening—one is to keep moving the vegetables around the wok or pan so they don't sit long enough to overcook.
-The other is to splash them with a bit of Chinese rice wine, dry sherry, or water while stir-frying, but only if you notice the vegetables becoming too dry during stir-frying.
+The other is to splash them with a bit of Chinese rice wine, dry sherry, or water while stir-frying, but only if you notice the vegetables becoming too dry during cooking.

-Vegetable Stir-fry Recipes
+Vegetable Stir-Fry Recipes

 Once you have mastered the stir-frying technique, and have found one or two recipes for sauces that you like, you can whip up a vegetable stir-fry easily, without a recipe.
 But in case you need some inspiration, no worries—there are plenty of delicious vegetable stir-fry dishes to choose from.
 Asparagus stir-fry combines the vegetable with mushrooms and bell peppers in a flavorful oyster sauce, while stir-fry baby bok choy keeps it simple highlighting this tender vegetable in a soy-ginger sauce.
-Reminiscent of Chinese take-out, this recipe for stir-fried broccoli with garlic incorporates a cornstarch slurry to give the sauce that familiar texture.
+Reminiscent of Chinese take-out, stir-fried broccoli with garlic incorporates a cornstarch slurry to give the sauce that familiar texture.

-Ideal for a busy weeknight, this simple snow peas stir-fry has just five ingredients and can be on the dinner table in less than five minutes.
+Ideal for a busy weeknight, a simple snow peas stir-fry has just five ingredients and can be on the dinner table in less than five minutes.
 And next time you serve steak, instead of a creamy spinach side dish, surprise the family with a spinach with garlic stir-fry—the drizzle of Asian sesame oil will have everyone asking for more.
 Have nothing in the fridge except for a head of lettuce?
-Believe it or not, you can make a delicious lettuce stir-fry—turning what is usually eaten raw and crisp into something tender with a bit of umami.
+Believe it or not, you can make a delicious lettuce stir-fry, turning what is usually eaten raw and crisp into something tender with a bit of umami.